libra/website/docs/libra-protocol.md

 ### Ledger State

 The ledger state, or global state of the Libra Blockchain, is comprised of the state of all accounts in the blockchain.
-As mentioned earlier in this document that "state" represents the current snapshot of data on the chain.
 To execute transactions, each validator must know the global state of the latest version of the distributed database.
 See [versioned database](#versioned-database).

 ## Versioned Database

 All data in the Libra Blockchain is persisted in a single-versioned distributed database.
-A version number is an unsigned 64-bit integer, which corresponds to the number of transactions the system has executed.
+A version number is an unsigned 64-bit integer which corresponds to the number of transactions the system has executed.

 The versioned database allows validators to: